edisedis777/eddie-digital/README.md

 This is a personal project, but feel free to open an issue if you spot any bugs or have suggestions.

 ## License
-Code licensed under the MIT License.
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.